SharePoint/sp-dev-docs/docs/declarative-customization/get-started-create-site-design.md

 # Get started creating site templates and site scripts

-You can create site templates to provide reusable lists, themes, layouts, pages (experimental), or custom actions so that your users can quickly build new SharePoint sites with the features they need.
+You can create site templates to provide reusable lists, themes, layouts, or custom actions so that your users can quickly build new SharePoint sites with the features they need.

 This article describes how to build a simple site template that adds a SharePoint list for tracking customer orders.
 You'll use the site template to create a new SharePoint site with the custom list.
 You'll learn how to use SharePoint PowerShell cmdlets to create site scripts and site templates.
 You can also use REST APIs to perform the same actions.
 The corresponding REST calls are shown for reference in each step.